4 Cashflow Heroes

 Failing to deliver products, issue invoices and chase debts on a timely basis places cashflow under unnecessary pressure.
 As so many processes can now be automated, could your clients be better equipped?

 Investing in people with the right skills and technology feels like a tough decision when resources are limited.
 If your clients come to you for guidance, you may be able to provide the reassurance some business owners need to take action that will help protect and enhance their business.
-Alternatively talk to your Barclays Development Manager.
+Alternatively talk to your Business Development team.

 2. Realise the value of time